Find the tools that will help you most!

 Start by assessing your skills in our decision making quiz .
-As part of this, you'll learn about the key stages in the decision making process, including deciding between options (where tools such as Grid Analysis and Paired Comparison Analysis are useful) and deciding whether to go ahead (where you need to use tools such as Impact Analysis , Risk Analysis , and Cost/Benefit Analysis ).
+As part of this, you'll learn about the key stages in the decision making process, including deciding between options (where tools such as Decision Matrix Analysis and Paired Comparison Analysis are useful) and deciding whether to go ahead (where you need to use tools such as Impact Analysis , Risk Analysis , and Cost/Benefit Analysis ).

 The ability to communicate clearly is key to your success, whatever role you're in.

 Active listening is a very important communication skill.
 This is when you focus on the other person, and you make sure that you understand exactly what he or she is trying to say.
 Conflict resolution and negotiation are other areas that you'll need to work on to be a great communicator.

 You'll find a huge amount more on communication in the Communication Skills section of this website.

 Time management is one of the most important career skills areas.
 Not only does it help you to be more productive; you'll also be much less stressed!

 It's also important that you avoid procrastination - this is when you put off tasks and activities that you should be focusing on right now.